-Admission decisions are made within a few weeks following the receipt of all of the student's documentation.
-Official notification of admission, and any conditions attached to that admission, is sent by email to the applicant by the Department of Counselor Education and
+Admission decisions are made following the receipt of all of the student's documentation.
+Official notification of admission, and any conditions attached to that admission, is sent by email to the applicant by the Department of Counselor Education and Family Studies.

-Family Studies.
 Correspondence or notification from other sources does not constitute official notice of admission.